GuiiDo/Gw2TinyWvwKillCounter/index.md

 - Look in the top left corner of your monitor.
 The tool is very small and easy to miss depending on the background.
 Especially when your monitor has a high resolution.
 - The tool is only visible when Guild Wars 2 runs in "Window" or "Windowed Fullscreen" mode.
 You can turn that on ingame in the Guild Wars 2 graphics settings.
 Because otherwise Guild Wars 2 will push itself in the foreground.

-<h3 style="color:DarkGreen;font-weight:bolder">How does the tool work?</h3>
+<h3 style="color:DarkGreen;font-weight:bolder">Q: How does the tool work?</h3>
 - It uses the official Guild Wars 2 API like other tools like https://gw2efficiency.com/ or https://wvwintel.com/.
 - It reads the kill count from the realm avenger achievement (ultimate dominator title) and the characters deaths counts.

 <h3 style="color:DarkGreen;font-weight:bolder">Q: Is it safe to enter my API key?</h3>
 - Yes.
-The API key is read-only and was designed by Guild Wars 2 to be used by third party software like this tool.
+The API is read-only and was designed by Guild Wars 2 to be used by third party software like this tool.
 - I do not have access to your API key anyway.
 The tool stores your API key only locally on your computer and does not send it to me or someone else.

 <h3 style="color:DarkGreen;font-weight:bolder">Q: Is this tool allowed?
 Does it comply with the Terms of Service (ToS)?</h3>